Timothy Watson: Career

-In 2025, Watson played Norfolk in A Man For All Seasons (Bath Theatre Royal).
+In 2025, Watson played Norfolk in A Man For All Seasons (Bath Theatre Royal)., and in 2026, he played Christopher Riley in Shadowlands with Hugh Bonneville (Aldwych Theatre).

 Personal life

 Watson is married to former actress Helen Grace, who now works in the travel industry.
-They have two children and live in West Sussex.
-Their daughter is a singer-songwriter.
+They live in West Sussex and have two children; one is a musician.

 Watson has written several travel articles about his family holidays.

 He is a vegetarian.
 In 2016, speaking about The Archers, he told Radio Times David Brown, "I support Compassion in World Farming.
 I hate mega dairies, they're appalling things.
 I've got no interest in country pursuits, I've never held a cricket bat, even though as Rob I've managed to cheat during the single wickets in Ambridge.
 And I hate hunting.
 I would probably have been standing with the hunt saboteurs instead of falsely accusing one of assaulting me.
 So the real me probably wouldn't fare too well in Ambridge."